 - How is my benefit calculated?

 Benefits are based on a three-part formula that uses service credit, benefit factor (also known as the multiplier), and average final compensation.
 We encourage you to take a retirement planning class to understand each element.
-Webinars are also available, as well as the Three Retirement Calculation Factors video on the CalPERS YouTube channel.
+For a quick overview, watch the Retirement Calculation Factors video on the CalPERS YouTube channel.

 - What is the most popular retirement option?
 What do most people choose?

-We recommend that you view our video Understanding Your Retirement Benefit Options on the CalPERS YouTube channel.
+We recommend that you watch our video Your Retirement Estimate and Payment Options.
 As your pension is just one element of your retirement picture, you may want to meet with a personal financial planner and determine an overall strategy based on all your income.
-We don’t track the most popular option, and we are not financial advisors.
+We don’t track the most popular option, and we’re not financial advisors.